 Of all the schools of thought, four stood out as by far the most influential.

 The philosopher Kong fuzi (Confucius, c.
-551-479 BC), and his disciples, the best known being Meng ke (Mencius, 372-289 BC) and Xunzi (c.300-235 BC), developed a philosophy on how mankind should live in society at large.
+551-479 BCE), and his disciples, the best known being Meng ke (Mencius, 372-289 BCE) and Xunzi (c.300-235 BCE), developed a philosophy on how mankind should live in society at large.

-Their teaching is often represented as being authoritarian and supporting a class-based structure to society.
+Confucian teaching is often represented as being authoritarian and supporting a class-based structure to society.
 To some extent this is true: it was a Confucian virtue to accept one’s place in society and subordinate oneself to one’s superiors.
-To act otherwise contributed to social disharmony, as everyone would be pushing each other out of the way to get ahead (which was, according to them, the root cause of the turmoil in society of the Spring and Autumn and Warring States periods).
+To act otherwise contributed to social disharmony, as everyone would be pushing each other out of the way to get ahead (which was, according to them, the root cause of the turmoil of the Spring and Autumn and Warring States periods).

-At the heart of Confucian teaching, moreover, was the egalitarian idea that everyone, regardless of birth, had the potential to live a good or a bad life.
+At the heart of Confucian teaching, moreover, was the egalitarian idea that everyone, regardless of birth, had the potential to live a good (or bad) life.
 To strive for the good life called for the cultivation of virtue.
-A key to this was learning the lessons of history and following the examples of the great men (“sages”) of antiquity.
+Rulers and their officials in particular were to be well-educated, particularly in history (so that they could learn the lessons from the past), and to strive to follow the examples of the great men (“sages”) of antiquity.

 A harmonious society could only exist when such men were in positions of leadership.
 Confucians emphatically endorsed the ancient idea of the Mandate of Heaven for rulers (see above), and indeed took it a step further: it was not just that an unworthy ruler loses Heaven’s mandate to rule, it is indeed the duty of the righteous man to seek the overthrow of such a ruler.

-This school of thought had its roots far back in Chinese history, but in the late Zhou period Daist thinkers such as Zhuang Zhou set out their teaching clearly and incisively in opposition to Confucianism and the other schools of thought.
+This school of thought had its roots far back in Chinese history, but in the late Zhou period Daoist thinkers such as Zhuang Zhou set out their teaching clearly and incisively in opposition to Confucianism and the other schools of thought.

-According to the Daoists, the is no good and no bad; there is only Nature.
+According to the Daoists, there is no good and no bad; there is only Nature.
 If one wants to be happy, then live according to nature: go with the flow, live naturally and spontaneously, relax and let nature take its course.